python/cpython/Doc/library/asyncio-task.rst

    by *return_when*.

    If any awaitable in *aws* is a coroutine, it is automatically scheduled as a Task.
-Although passing coroutines objects to ``wait()`` directly is deprecated as it leads to :ref:`confusing behavior <asyncio_example_wait_coroutine>`.
+Passing coroutines objects to ``wait()`` directly is deprecated as it leads to :ref:`confusing behavior <asyncio_example_wait_coroutine>`.